dsambrano/good_coding_practices/_posts/2022-10-03-package_managers.md

 MacOS has a few different options.
 My preferred one is [`homebrew`][homebrew], which uses the `brew` command.
 This along with all MacOS package managers require Xcode command line tools.
-And it can be installed with the following command:
+And they can be installed with the following commands:

 ```bash
 # Requires Xcode, so install that first